blankRiot96/aoc15/story.md

 day 2 - elves need to wrap presents, need right measurements of wrapping paper and bows

 day 3 - delivering presents to a grid of houses, need to track number of unique houses that presents have been delivered to. instructions followed via `<>><`

+day 4 - santa needs to mine some AdventCoins and to do so he needs to deal with MD5 hashes